Be sure to add me and join the discussion on Facebook here.

 This is the approach that I have taken with my own diet.
-And given that I receive multiple inquires per day about what I eat sometimes with the “OMG I can’t believe you are not plant-based?” or “You really might want to try carnivore, its changed my life,” statements thrown in there, here it goes:
+And given that I receive multiple inquires per day about what I eat, sometimes followed with, “OMG I can’t believe you are not plant-based?” or “You really might want to try carnivore, its changed my life,” statements thrown in there, here it goes:

-I personally eat a full spectrum whole food omnivore diet with both high quality animal products (no cow dairy, limited goat and sheep yogurts and cheeses, lots of bone broth, some organ meats, lots of salmon, no other high mercury fish) and an enormous diversity of plants (emphasis on soluble fiber – blueberries, banana, avocado, papaya, sometimes oats in granola).
+I personally eat a full spectrum, whole food, omnivore diet with both high quality animal products (no cow dairy, limited goat and sheep yogurts and cheeses, lots of bone broth, some organ meats, lots of salmon, no other high mercury fish) and an enormous diversity of plants (emphasis on soluble fiber – blueberries, banana, avocado, papaya, sometimes oats in granola).
 I try not to villainize any type of food and I pay more attention to what I am eating than what I am not eating.
 And guess what?
 I’m in remission.
-I believe for me personally both animals and plants robustly contribute to my health and my state of remission.
-Everytime I eat an animal or on occasion I may accidentally eat a non-sustainably farmed plant (yes large scale agriculture kills animals too) I acknowledge that an animal’s life was sacrificed for my health.
+I believe for me personally that both animals and plants robustly contribute to my health and my state of remission.
+Every time I eat an animal, or on occasion I may accidentally eat a non-sustainably farmed plant (yes, large scale agriculture kills animals too) I acknowledge that an animal’s life was sacrificed for my health.
 I honor that animal – and I use the energy to go out and better human life, human health, and work for a better world for all living things.

 I would like to close with this:

-In diet and nutrition, in general, try not to kick yourself or be hard on yourself about something you did “wrong.”
-Whether you think you’ve been dieting wrong for years or if you just slipped up and ate something you should not have.
+In diet and nutrition, in general, try not to kick yourself or be hard on yourself about something you did “wrong,” regardless of whether you think you’ve been dieting wrong for years or if you just slipped up and ate something you should not have.

 Try and move forward and use hiccups as information.

-How can you decipher the many voices around you, and integrate them into how different foods affect you?
+How can you decipher the many voices around you, and integrate them into knowledge about how different foods affect you?
 How can you better learn to sense yourself and what your body needs?

 I know one thing.
-We can heal IBD and diet seems to be an absolutely critical part of this equation, it certainly was for me.
-Food is medicine and each of us requires a individualized protocol regardless of the inclusion or disclusion of animals and plants.
+We can heal IBD, and diet seems to be an absolutely critical part of this equation.
+It certainly was for me.
+Food is medicine, and each of us requires an individualized protocol, regardless of the inclusion or exclusion of animals and plants.

 Recent Posts from the IBDCoach Blog